 Acting Chairperson (Vice-Chairperson)

-A Member of the Tribunal since August 2010, Susheel Gupta was appointed Acting Chairperson in April 2012.
+Appointed as Vice-chairperson in August 2010, Susheel Gupta was re-appointed in June 2013 for a five year term.
+He has also been serving as Acting Chairperson since April 2012.
 He obtained his Bachelor of Arts at the University of Waterloo in 1993 and his J.D. from the University of Ottawa in 1998.
-Called to the Ontario Bar in February 2000, he has served most of his career in the federal public service, as a prosecutor and computer crime advisor, as a special advisor at the Canadian Air Transport Security Authority, and as counsel in the Crimes Against Humanity and War Crimes section of the Department of Justice.
+Called to the Ontario Bar in February 2000, he has been serving most of his career in the federal public service, as a prosecutor and computer crime advisor, as a special advisor at the Canadian Air Transport Security Authority, and as counsel in the Crimes Against Humanity and War Crimes section of the Department of Justice.
 Mr. Gupta is currently on leave from the Public Prosecution Service of Canada.

-As a community member and public servant, Mr. Gupta has been the recipient of the Government of Canada Youth Award for Excellence, the Deputy Minister of Justice Humanitarian Award, the Ontario Justice Education Network Chief Justice Lennox Award and the Queen’s Diamond Jubilee Medal.
+As a community member and public servant, Mr. Gupta has been the recipient of the Government of Canada Youth Award for Excellence, the Deputy Minister of Justice Humanitarian Award and, the Ontario Justice Education Network Chief Justice Lennox Award and the Queen’s Diamond Jubilee Medal.

-Sophie Marchildon was appointed in 2010 to a three-year term as a full-time Member of the Canadian Human Rights Tribunal.
+Sophie Marchildon was appointed in 2010 as a full-time Member of the Canadian Human Rights Tribunal and was reappointed in June 2013 for another three-year term.
 She completed her Bachelor of Laws at the Université du Québec à Montréal.
 She completed her Master’s Degree in International Law and International Politics at the Université du Québec à Montréal and was the recipient of the 2006 Award of Excellence for Best Student in the International Human Rights Law Clinic.
+She is currently pursuing an Executive Conflict Management Certificate from the University of Windsor Law School.
 She is a member of the Quebec Bar.

-Ms. Marchildon has practised immigration law, human rights law and health law.
+Ms. Marchildon has practiced civil litigation, immigration law, human rights law and health law in private practice and within various organizations.
 She served as a lawyer and co-director at the Council for the Protection of the Sick (Conseil pour la protection des malades) from 2005 to 2006, and was an assessor and member of the Quebec Human Rights Tribunal.
 She volunteered on several clinical ethics committees between 2005 and 2010, and worked as an ombudsman for health care services in the province of Quebec from 2006 until her appointment to the Canadian Human Rights Tribunal in May 2010.

 Matthew D. Garfield (Ontario)